quicwg/datagram/draft-ietf-quic-datagram.md

-This document had reviews and input from many contributors in the IETF QUIC Working Group, with substantive input from Nick Banks, Lucas Pardue, Chris Wood, Rui Paulo, and Martin Thomson.
+This document had reviews and input from many contributors in the IETF QUIC Working Group, with substantive input from Nick Banks, Lucas Pardue, Rui Paulo, and Martin Thomson, and Chris Wood.